reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 Always try to keep the description of the package in sync with the actual part number.
 In the above BOM, the items in lines six and seven were specified as 0603 packages, but the part number suggests that these are really 0402 packages.
 Wrong sized can lead to faulty orders and unexpected costs: if the smallest component is smaller than specified throughout the quotation process and can lead to unforeseen delays.

 By adding an additional column for a supplier in the BOM, this potential problem can be fixed.
-If the footprint of a component changes and might influence the PCB itself or several generated files, including pick'n'place and BOM, this might require an adaptation of the [design files](#design).
+If the footprint of a component changes and might influence the PCB itself or several generated files, including pick'n'place and BOM, this might require an adaptation of the [design files](#eda-design).

 ### Drill files

 ![Drill file errors](../assets/error_drill.png){:.ifr}

-In the past, [drill files](#drill) were especially error-prone.
+In the past, [drill files](#drill-files) were especially error-prone.
 This is possibly caused by OrCAD's default settings that produce a non-standard file unless parameters are set correctly.
 In some instances, this is caused by missing configuration for the drill bit size in the header, as in the example from a manufacturer's feedback on the right.
 Not all manufacturers will complain about all errors; they will assume a default tool size or copy drill bit size from an assembly file.
 This copy&paste process on the manufacturer side adds a potential mistake to the PCB, which can easily be avoided by providing a valid drill file.

 Since drill files are ASCII files, one way is to add the header information.
-"Further readings" in the [drill file section](#drill) provide some starting information on how to do this.
+"Further readings" in the [drill file section](#drill-files) provide some starting information on how to do this.
 In other cases, repeat codes caused the issue since not all machines support these newer file format features.
-While these issues can be fixed by editing the `*.drl` file as well, it is often easier to export another drill file following the suggestion in the [drill file section](#drill).
+While these issues can be fixed by editing the `*.drl` file as well, it is often easier to export another drill file following the suggestion in the [drill file section](#drill-files).

 # Versioning
-{:#version}

 The file versioning loosely follows [Semantic Versioning](https://semver.org/).
 Within a generation, the version number has two components, for example, [comm-v0.3](../Generation 4/Hardware/docs/comm.md#comm-v0p3).
 This is an abbreviation for [Modular LED Display communication board version 4.0.3](../Generation 4/Hardware/docs/comm.md#comm-v0p3).